The world needs to be able to see your work.

 Susan Greene is a persuasive copywriter that helps her clients with websites, landing pages, brochures, sales letters, and other material.

-I’ve read her blog for a while and have gotten a lot of inspiration from her that has helped build my own writing business.
+I’ve read her blog for a while and have gotten a lot of inspiration from her, which has helped me build my own writing business.

 Users instantly know what she specializes in and how it will help them.
 There is a CTA button below this.